nauman07/circonomit-challenge/README.md

 ## Understanding STK's Modeling Approach

-Circonomit's system can be understood as a two-layered decision infrastructure:
+STK's system can be understood as a two-layered decision infrastructure:

 ### 1. **Computation Layer**
 - Responsible for evaluating the numerical and logical dependencies between variables.